aixoss/aix-puppet/README.md

   enough to host rootvg, but the smallest disk possible (between all large enough) will be taken to spare resources.<br>
   - <b>altinst_rootvg_force</b>: possible values are
-  <b>no</b>, <b>yes</b>, <b>reuse</b>. <br>
+  <b>no</b>, <b>yes</b>, <b>reuse</b>.
+Carefully read what follows: <br>
   <b>altinst_rootvg_force=no</b> means that if ever it already exists an 'altinst_rootvg',
   this one won't be overriden.
-As the presence of an existing 'altinst_rootvg' will prevent a new 'altinst_rootvg' from being taken, and will prevent the overall process of VIOS update from continuing.
+This is the safest option to preserve any existing 'altinst_rootvg'.
+The presence of an existing 'altinst_rootvg' will prevent a new 'altinst_rootvg' from being taken, and will prevent the overall process of VIOS update from continuing.
+With <b>altinst_rootvg_force=no</b>, if no 'altinst_rootvg' exists, a new one is created just before VIOS update.<br>
-  If no altinst_rootvg exists, a new one is created just before VIOS update.<br>
+  <b>altinst_rootvg_force=yes</b> means that if ever it already exists an 'altinst_rootvg',
-  <b>altinst_rootvg_force=yes</b> means that if ever it already exists an altinst_rootvg,
+  this one is going to be cleaned and removed, allowing a new one to be taken just before VIOS update.
+Use this option cautiously as an existing 'altinst_rootvg' will be overridden.
-  this one is going to be cleaned and removed, allowing a new one to be taken just before VIOS update.<br> If no altinst_rootvg already exists, one altinst_rootvg will be taken just before VIOS update. <br>
+  If no 'altinst_rootvg' already exists, one 'altinst_rootvg' will be taken just before VIOS update. <br>
-  <b>altinst_rootvg_force=reuse</b> means that if ever it already exists an altinst_rootvg,
+  <b>altinst_rootvg_force=reuse</b> means that if ever it already exists an 'altinst_rootvg',
-  this one is going to be kept and used, therefore no 'fresh' altinst_rootvg is taken as we consider the existing one as valuable.
-If no altinst_rootvg exists, one altinst_rootvg will be taken just before VIOS update. <br>
+  this one is going to be kept and used, therefore no fresh 'altinst_rootvg' is taken as we consider the existing one as valuable.
+If no 'altinst_rootvg' exists, one 'altinst_rootvg' will be taken just before VIOS update.
+This option is safe as an existing 'altinst_rootvg' is not overridden. <br>
   - <b>vios_lpp_sources</b>: this attribute enables to designate the NIM lppsource resource to be used to perform VIOS update operation.
 A NIM lppsource resource can be designated per vios following this given syntax :